opencost-de/opencost/FAQ.md

 9. **Is it possible to display zero or negative values for the `amounts_paid` in the schema?**

-Yes, negative or zero values are valid, for example, to indicate reimbursements, vouchers or Diamond OA models.
-Just set the price to 0 or a negative value, the costtype would then be `gold-oa`:
+Yes, negative or zero values, e.g. for reimbursements, vouchers or Diamond OA models, can be specified for the `amount_paid` element (see documentation).
+Just set the price to 0 or a negative value, the costtype would be `gold-oa`:
    ```xml
      <opencost:amounts_paid>
         <opencost:amount_paid currency="EUR" type="gold-oa">0</opencost:amount_paid>